sid-dhaka/DesiKatta/README.md

 # Desi Katta

-***Note: As of 22/09/2021, You need to push the apk via adb.
-Google play protect or something doesn't allow unsigned app to be installed on the Android system.
-I have submitted a Google Play Protect Appeal.
-Once they approve of my appeal, anyone can normally install the Published apk.***

 This project allows your Android smartphone to be used as a Game controller in First Person Shooter Game/Games.
 Your Android phone will fulfill need of both keyboard and mouse.
 It comes with an android app and a desktop app.
 It can also be used as general purpose remote mouse to control your pc.